by-jp/www.byjp.me/content/photos/instagram/v66bqjgyqd6s56i4zlnxjci5q4/index.md

 - imported
 - from-instagram
 ---
-The Curious Incident of the Dog in the Night-Time: a *fantastic* show\!
+The Curious Incident of the Dog in the Night-Time: a *fantastic* show!